booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      ~# grep "BEGIN X509 CRL" /tmp/crl.for.github.com.crl >/dev/null && echo PEM || echo DER
      DER
      ```
-     and if it is not, please convert it:
+     and if it is not, you need to convert it:
      ```Bash
      ~# openssl crl -in /tmp/crl.for.github.com.crl -inform DER -out /tmp/crl.for.github.com.pem -outform PEM
      ```